alexiska/Predict-renting-price-Airbnb-Berlin/README.md

 The data set can be found here: https://data.world/makeovermonday/2019w25

 ## Overview
+* Data cleaning
-* Data cleaning and exploratory data analysis
+* Exploratory data analysis
 * Sanity check: Collinearity
 * Different hypothesis test were performed to se if the groups are the same or not when it comes to renting price
 * Built three different regression models: Linear Regression, Ridge Regression and Gradient Boosting Regressor
-* Gradient Boosting Regressor model was the better model among the three models with an R2 score: 92%
+* Gradient Boosting Regressor model was the better model among the three models with a R2 score: 89%